swirlds-ryan/hedera-docs/tutorials/hello-world/hfs-files.md

 ### Run the script

-Run the script using the following command:
+In the terminal, run the script using the following command:

 ```shell
 node script-hfs-files-sdk.js